michaelbutler/phposh/README.md

 $pmService = new \PHPosh\Provider\Poshmark\PoshmarkService($cookieString);
 ```

+Then you can use that `$pmService` object to make further calls to get or change data; read on.

+### getItems

-List active items in your closet:
+Retrieve all active (unsold) items in your closet:

 ```php
 $allItems = $pmService->getItems();